 - 11:00 a.m. - 5:00 p.m.
 EDT (Eastern)

-Accepted applicants must complete the following items as part of their required pre-work in order to participate in the training:
+Accepted applicants must complete the following items as part of their required pre-work to participate in the training:

 - *Download & Sign: You and your supervisor will need to (1) review and sign the Course Syllabus, and (2) review your Job Description; if you are the Executive Director and are accepted into this training, you will sign as both the “Participant” and “Supervisor” (Participants will be enrolled in an UMU course where this document will be available.)